radical-cybertools/HT-BAC/README.md

 htbac-fecalc --config=config.py --workload=workload.py
 ```

-The workload will take about XX minutes to execute.
+The workload will take about *30 minutes* to execute.
 The output should look like this:

 ```
  * Number of tasks: 32